E Cigarette Liquid Flavors

 So, if you want a strong flavor, look for a higher PG ratio.

 Your Vaporizer Might Need More TLC With Stronger Flavors

-Stronger flavors, especially if they’re sweet (think bubblegum, milk, and honey, strawberry, vanilla cream, etc.), will typically clog up your vaping device more quickly.
-And if your vaporizer gets clogged up, you’ll experience constant unpleasant dry hits, and the flavor of your e-liquid will be pretty bad, to say the least.
+More robust flavors, especially if they're sweet (think bubblegum, milk, honey, strawberry, vanilla cream, etc.), will quickly clog up your vaping device.
+And if your vaporizer gets clogged up, you'll experience constant unpleasant dry hits, and the flavor of your e-liquid will be pretty bad.

-To enjoy the full, fresh taste of your vape juice, make sure you clean your vaporizer regularly and thoroughly.
+To enjoy your vape juice's full, fresh taste, clean your vaporizer regularly and thoroughly.

-Another drawback of stronger e-liquid flavors is that they can make you more likely to develop Vaper’s Tongue.
-It’s a temporary condition where you lose the taste sensation and become unable to experience the potency of your vape juice.
+Another drawback of more robust e-liquid flavors is that they can make you more likely to develop Vaper's Tongue.
+It's a temporary condition where you lose the taste sensation and cannot experience the potency of your vape juice.